Bones found in Magnificent Amphipolis Tomb belong to Five People, Ministry Announced

 Person 5 bones (Amphipolis tomb) that have undergone the influence of high temperature, after burning.
 Credit: Ministry of Culture

-The scientific team will continue to carry out in-depth studies of the bones, including DNA analysis, to obtain more detailed information about the individuals including their diet, their affinity and place of origin, whether they grew up in Amphipolis or had moved from elsewhere, when they were buried/cremated, and whether the individuals are related to each other.
-The hope is that the results will enable the researchers to piece together the social and historical context and finally determine the identity of the individuals buried inside this incredibly important funerary monument.
+The scientific team planned to continue to carry out in-depth studies of the bones, including DNA analysis, to obtain more detailed information about the individuals including their diet, their affinity and place of origin, whether they grew up in Amphipolis or had moved from elsewhere, when they were buried/cremated, and whether the individuals are related to each other.
+The hope was that the results would enable the researchers to piece together the social and historical context and finally determine the identity of the individuals buried inside this incredibly important funerary monument.

-Featured image: Marble sphinx and limestone sarcophagus found at Amphipolis.
-Credit: Greek Ministry of Culture
+Top Image: Marble sphinx and limestone sarcophagus found at Amphipolis.
+Source: Greek Ministry of Culture